Annulment: Catholicism

 In the canon law of the Catholic Church, an annulment is properly called a "Declaration of Nullity", because according to Catholic doctrine, the marriage of baptized persons is a sacrament and, once consummated and thereby confirmed, cannot be dissolved as long as the parties to it are alive.
-A "Declaration of Nullity" is not dissolution of a marriage, but merely the legal finding that a valid marriage was never contracted.
+A "Declaration of Nullity" is not the dissolution of a marriage, but merely the legal finding that a valid marriage was never contracted.
 This is analogous to a finding that a contract of sale is invalid, and hence, that the property for sale must be considered to have never been legally transferred into another's ownership.
 A divorce, on the other hand, is viewed as returning the property after a consummated sale.

 The Pope may dispense from a marriage ratum sed non consummatum since, having been ratified (ratum) but not consummated (sed non-consummatum), it is not absolutely unbreakable.
 A valid natural marriage is not regarded as a sacrament if at least one of the parties is not baptized.
 In certain circumstances it can be dissolved in cases of Pauline privilege and Petrine privilege, but only for the sake of the higher good of the spiritual welfare of one of the parties.